AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 math: false
 highlight: false
 image: img/rocket.jpg
-summary: "Skyward Experimental Rocketry has just released the on-board software
-          of its sounding rocket - let's talk about it!"
+summary: "This year is going to be 5 years since I first joined Skyward Experimental Rocketry, and - oh boy, it has been a hell of a ride!
+We've just open-sourced the on-board software of our latest rocket, so I figured it would be cool to write a high-level introduction to the magical world of sounding rockets, from a software perspective."
 ---

 {{< figure link="https://www.skywarder.eu/blog/lynx-en/" src=img/rocket.jpg.webp caption="Test launch in Roccaraso (🇮🇹). © Skyward Experimental Rocketry, 2021" >}}